 You can simplify things even further with third-party integrations and automated invoicing.
 Best of all, Stripe works the same across every browser and device, so you can keep the user experience consistent across the board.

-No matter whether you’re a small eCommerce business or a SaaS giant, Stripe gives a industry-leading user experience suitable for all your payment needs.
+No matter whether you’re a small ecommerce business or a SaaS giant, Stripe gives an industry-leading user experience suitable for all your payment needs.

 Like PayPal and Stripe, Braintree’s setup is super quick.
 As they so eloquently put it on their website, “you can start accepting payments for your next great idea almost as quickly as you have your next great idea.”